ITensor/website/docs/git.md

 Assuming you have not modified the code, this command should successfully pull down the latest version from Github.

-To confirm that you have the version you want, you can use the `git log` command or obtain a [Git GUI program](http://git-scm.com/downloads/guis) to view the local state of your repo.
+To confirm that you have the version you want, you can use the `git log` command or use a [Git GUI program](http://git-scm.com/downloads/guis) to view the local state of your repo.

 If you have modified the code and are ok with undoing your changes in order to obtain the latest version, issue